Presentations, seminars and group work

 Sway - A Microsoft presentation tool, Sway can help you to create interactive, polished presentations.
 You can use it on a mobile device or computer.
 The appearance of your presentation adapts to the screen you are viewing it on.

-You want your slides to liven up your presentation, but you don’t want them to pull focus away from you and the information you are giving.
-The number one rule for slides is not to have too much text, because it’s very easy to start reading your slide outloud, and turning your presentation into a group reading exercise.
+Your slides should liven up your presentation, but you don’t want them to pull focus away from you and the information you are giving.
+The number one rule for slides is to keep the text short.
+Otherwise, it’s very easy to start reading your slide aloud, and turning your presentation into a group reading exercise.
 Nobody enjoys this!
-Don't put more on a slide than you could read easily on a T-shirt.
+Don't put more text on a slide than you could read easily on a T-shirt.

-• Choose a dark background and light text or a light background and dark text.
-Black writing on white background can be too bright in a dark room so consider changing the background to a soft pastel.
+- Choose a dark background and light text or a light background and dark text.
+Black text on white background can be too harsh and hard to read in a dark room so consider changing the background to a soft pastel.

-• Don't use unnecessary or very detailed visuals, which may distract the audience.
-Everything you use should enhance the information of your presentation.
+- Don't use unnecessary or very detailed visuals, which may distract the audience.
+Everything you use should enhance the information.

-• Make sure you coordinate between your notes and the aid, e.g. indicate in your notes where to change your slide or which number in the handout is the relevant example.
+- Make sure you coordinate between your notes and the slides, e.g. indicate in your notes where to change your slide or which number in the handout is the relevant example.

 Images help to grab your audience's attention, but you have to make sure you have permission to use them.
 Fortunately a lot of people apply Creative Commons licenses to their images so that others can use them.